Yoshi-Exeler/redux/backend/README.md

-A dead simple cloud that be used to manage files across multiple devices
+A dead simple cloud that can be used to manage files across multiple devices